Step 3: Prep the Workspace (For Account Managers)

 If you are on a Business and above subscription, you can use Blueprints.
 Blueprints let you build out projects and tasks without interrupting ongoing work.

-Update the account setting that will affect all your team’s workspaces:
+Update the account setting that will affect workspaces of all account users:

 The features described in this section are available for accounts with Business and Enterprise subscriptions.